Belfast Blitz: Refugees

 220,000 people fled from the city.
 Many "arrived in Fermanagh having nothing with them only night shirts".
 10,000 "officially" crossed the border.
 Over 500 received care from the Irish Red Cross in Dublin.
 The town of Dromara saw its population increase from 500 to 2,500.
 In Newtownards, Bangor, Larne, Carrickfergus, Lisburn and Antrim many thousands of Belfast citizens took refuge either with friends or strangers.

 Major O'Sullivan reported on a:

 continuous trek to railway stations.
 The refugees looked dazed and horror stricken and many had neglected to bring more than a few belongings...
 Any and every means of exit from the city was availed of and the final destination appeared to be a matter of indifference.

 Train after train and bus after bus were filled with those next in line.
 At nightfall the Northern Counties Station was packed from platform gates to entrance gates and still refugees were coming along in a steady stream from the surrounding streets ...
 Open military lorries were finally put into service and even expectant mothers and mothers with young children were put into these in the rather heavy drizzle that lasted throughout the evening.
 On the 17th I heard that hundreds who either could not get away or could not leave for other reasons simply went out into the fields and remained in the open all night with whatever they could take in the way of covering.

 Moya Woodside noted in her diary: "Evacuation is taking on panic proportions.
 Roads out of town are still one stream of cars, with mattresses and bedding tied on top.
 Everything on wheels is being pressed into service.
 People are leaving from all parts of town and not only from the bombed areas.
 Where they are going, what they will find to eat when they get there, nobody knows."

 Dawson Bates informed the Cabinet of rack-renting of barns, and over thirty people per house in some areas.

 Newspaper reaction

-The Irish Times editorial on 17 April:
+The Irish Times in its editorial on 17 April said:

 Humanity knows no borders, no politics, no differences of religious belief.
 Yesterday for once the people of Ireland were united under the shadow of a national blow.
 Has it taken bursting bombs to remind the people of this little country that they have common tradition, a common genius and a common home?
 Yesterday the hand of good-fellowship was reached across the Border.
 Men from the South worked with men from the North in the universal cause of the relief of suffering.